Local Core

 Used to keep chats, graph data, saved context, configuration, and other local-first product state.

-Adds shortcut actions so you can send page or selection context into Memorall from the browser UI.
+Adds shortcut actions so you can capture page or selection context into Memorall from the browser UI.

 Used for save confirmations, progress updates, and other workflow signals from the extension.

-Offscreen processing supports heavier background work, while host access covers PDF handling and Hugging Face model downloads when those workflows are enabled.
+Offscreen processing supports heavier background work, while host access covers PDF handling and other asset or integration requests required by enabled features.

 Questions